mmolero/awesome-point-cloud-processing/README.md

 - [**lidR**](https://github.com/Jean-Romain/lidR) R package for Airborne LiDAR Data Manipulation and Visualization for Forestry Applications.
 - [**PDAL**](https://pdal.io/) library and applications for translating and processing point cloud data.
 - [**libLAS**](http://liblas.org/) is a C/C++ library for reading and writing the very common LAS LiDAR format (Legacy.
 Replaced by PDAL).
+- [**pypcd**](https://github.com/dimatura/pypcd) Python module to read and write point clouds stored in the PCD file format, used by the Point Cloud Library.

 ## Software (Open Source)